Manisha5918/Country-Explorer/README.md

 - Currency
 - Weather information

-Provides a simple and clear comparison experience.
+Provides a simple and clear comparison experience

 ---